DataSolutions360/Data_Science_Capstone/README.md

 - For the sake of our analysis, we reduced the 279 columns to 22 columns

 ## Questions we hope to answer with the data
-- How do different cfeatures in the given dataset impact Heart health condition?
+- How do different features in the given dataset impact Heart health condition?
 - Does any Feature have more impact over the other?